css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 8. Assigning Categories and sub-categories
 9. Auxiliary Assignments
 10. Advanced Assignments (URLs and Regular Expressions)
-11. Change State batch tools
+11. Change State batch tools (CJT PLUS ONLY)
-12. Change Location/Hook batch tools
+12. Change Location/Hook batch tools (CJT PLUS ONLY)
 13. Delete and Backup Tools
-14. Code-Files management form (within each Code Block)
+14. Code-Files management within each Code Block (CJT PLUS ONLY)
 15. Templates Manager form to store all of your Code Templates
 16. Templates Lookup form to embed or link Code Templates to Code Blocks
-17. Insert Code Block shortcodes via TinyMCE button
+17. Insert Code Block shortcodes via TinyMCE button (CJT PLUS ONLY)
 18. Metabox Code Block at the Edit Page/Post level
 19. Create backups of all your existing Code Blocks
-20. Create/Restore Code Block revisions
+20. Create/Restore Code Block revisions (CJT PLUS ONLY)
-21. See Code Block information at a glance
+21. See Code Block information at a glance (CJT PLUS ONLY)

 == Changelog ==
+= 8.1 =
+* Compaibility with Wordpress 4.3.1
+* Core Upgrades/Enhancments
+*

 = 8.0.4 =
 * Check Wordpress 4.3 compatibility
 * List future deprecated features